nattube/ReturnSafe/README.md

 using static ReturnSafe.Result.Essentials; //Import Convenience Functions like Ok(TResult) and Error(TError)
 ```

-after that you can create function that return Results or Options like this:
+after that you can create functions that return Results or Options like this:
 ```c#
 public Result<int, String> StringToIntResult(string value) {
     if (value == null)